bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/34-Jonah.md

 ^17^ The LORD prepared a huge fish to swallow up Jonah, and Jonah was in the belly of the fish three days and three nights.

 # 2
 ^1^ Then Jonah prayed to the LORD, his God, out of the fish’s belly. ^2^ He said, “I called because of my affliction to the LORD.
 He answered me.
-Out of the belly of Sheol^*^ I cried.
+Out of the belly of Sheol^^ I cried.
 You heard my voice. ^3^ For you threw me into the depths, in the heart of the seas.
 The flood was all around me.
 All your waves and your billows passed over me. ^4^ I said, ‘I have been banished from your sight; yet I will look again towards your holy temple.’ ^5^ The waters surrounded me, even to the soul.
 The deep was around me.
 The weeds were wrapped around my head. ^6^ I went down to the bottoms of the mountains.
 The earth barred me in forever; yet you have brought my life up from the pit, LORD my God. ^7^ “When my soul fainted within me, I remembered the LORD.
 My prayer came in to you, into your holy temple. ^8^ Those who regard vain idols forsake their own mercy. ^9^ But I will sacrifice to you with the voice of thanksgiving.
 I will pay that which I have vowed.
 Salvation belongs to the LORD.”
 ^[2:2 Sheol is the place of the dead.]

 ^10^ Then The LORD spoke to the fish, and it vomited out Jonah on the dry land.